SUSE/doc-slesforsap/.github/PULL_REQUEST_TEMPLATE.md

  - SLES-SAP 12
   - [ ] 12 SP5

-### PR reviewer only: Have all backports been applied?
+### PR reviewer: Checklist

-The doc team member merging your PR will take care of backporting to older documents.
+The doc team member merging your PR will take care of the following tasks and will tick the boxes if done.
-When opening a PR, do *not* set the following check box.

 - [ ] all necessary backports are done
+- [ ] check and update `<revision><date>YYYY-MM-DD</date>` of chapter, part and book (if the change warrants it - for criteria, see https://documentation.suse.com/style/current/html/style-guide-db/sec-structure.html#sec-revinfo)